netdata/learn/docs/cloud/organize.md

 same nodes, you can create separate Spaces for each team.

 **War Rooms** are where users can view key metrics in real-time and monitor the health of many nodes with their alarm status.
-You can create as many War Rooms as you'd like and add your claimed nodes
+You can create as many War Rooms as you need, and add claimed nodes to any number of War Rooms.

 We recommend that you establish some convention for how many War Rooms you create and which nodes they monitor, such as by service (`nginx`), purpose (`webservers`), or physical location (`IAD`).
 Your strategy for this depends on how many Spaces you created, the size of your team, and the number and types of nodes you need to monitor.

+You can also create new War Rooms as one of the first steps in your incident response process.
+For example, if you notice an anomaly that affects only systems running on a single cloud provider, you could create a new War Room called `2020-04-27-cloud-outage` and

 ## Add Spaces